-It’s little over a year since the Northern Independence Party (NIP) was founded in October 2020.
+It has little over a year since the Northern Independence Party (NIP) was founded in October 2020.
 Though the initial enthusiasm has abated somewhat, the party has prompted some fascinating and much needed discussion about the highly centralised nature of power in the UK, including an excellent piece from Thelma Walker in our Autumn edition.

 For my part, I have mixed feelings on northern independence.
 As a native of the northeast, I bear no love for the British state, nor have I ever felt inclined towards English patriotism.
 Still, I worry that there still exists a paucity of analysis as to what northern independence actually means.